akhan390/KDRI/README.md

-# Removing Race from the Kidney Donor Risk Index
+# Eliminating the Use of Race in Kidney Graft Failure Risk Prediction

  ## Contents:
 - [Background](#Background)